fracasula/fracasula.github.io/index.md

 I always strive to follow best coding practices.
 Good quality, speed, latency, scalability and test coverage are all things that I strive for (and remember to test against unexpected inputs too!).

-If you're interested in hiring me feel free to drop me a message on LinkedIn (or an e-mail).
+If you want to start a conversation feel free to drop me a message on LinkedIn (or an e-mail).

 * [LinkedIn](https://www.linkedin.com/in/casulafrancesco)
 * [StackOverflow](http://stackoverflow.com/users/828366/francesco-casula?tab=profile)